All Items

 Anne Zaki, Calvin Institute of Christian Worship

-This vesper service will focus on prayers for the suffering church, with testimonials, music, and artwork evoked by poignant experiences of faith in Egypt, Lebanon, Pakistan, Japan, and the United States.
+This Vesper/Prayer Service will focus on prayers for the suffering church, with testimonials, music, and artwork evoked by poignant experiences of faith in Egypt, Lebanon, Pakistan, Japan, and the United States.

 Singing Psalms: An Outpouring of Contemporary Song for Congregational Use